IOT 4 You and Me

 Mission Overview

-The launch will take place from Rocket Lab’s private orbital launch site, Launch Complex 1, in New Zealand.
-The mission is the fourth of five dedicated Electron launches booked by Kinéis in a multi-launch contract that will see Rocket Lab deploy an entire constellation of 25 IoT satellites.
+The launch took place from Rocket Lab’s private orbital launch site, Launch Complex 1, in New Zealand.
+It was the fourth of five dedicated Electron launches booked by Kinéis in a multi-launch contract that will see Rocket Lab deploy an entire constellation of 25 IoT satellites.
 The first three missions were successfully launched by Electron in June, September and November 2024.

-“IOT 4 You and Me” is Rocket Lab’s first scheduled launch of 2025, with the company expecting this year to exceed its record-breaking launch cadence of 16 launches across Electron and HASTE achieved in 2024.
+“IOT 4 You and Me” was Rocket Lab’s first launch of 2025, with the company expecting this year to exceed its record-breaking launch cadence of 16 launches across Electron and HASTE achieved in 2024.

 Created in 2018, Kinéis is a satellite operator and global connectivity provider.
 It inherited 40 years of expertise in the Argos system, founded by CNES (French space agency) and historically operated by CLS (Collecte Localisation Satellites).
 Its mission is to develop reliable technology that provides easy access to useful satellite data.